 - Have had major surgery in the previous four weeks.
 Specifically if you have had an operation under a general anaesthetic lasting more than 30 minutes.
 If you have had a hip or knee replacement within the previous three months, you should avoid long-haul flights altogether.

 Note: aspirin is not used to prevent DVT.
-(Aspirin is widely used to help prevent blood clots in arteries, which can cause strokes and heart attacks.
+(Aspirin is widely used to help prevent the risk of blood clots in arteries, which can cause strokes and heart attacks.
 However, aspirin does not seem to be very effective at preventing clots in veins.)

 Further research may clarify the value of compression stockings and heparin, or find other ways of preventing DVT.